30 September 2023

 Construction Start

-The construction-start date is considered to be the moment the concrete base slab of the reactor building is being poured.
-Site preparation and excavation work are not included.
+The construction-start date is considered to be the beginning of the concreting of the base slab of the reactor building.
+Site preparation, excavation and other work are not included.
 For floating reactors (Russia and China), as no concrete is being poured, WNISR uses the “keel laying ceremony” of the barge as the construction-start date.

 Construction Suspension or Abandonment